drhelius/grpc-demo/README.md

 ## 7 - Deploying the demo services using Istio

-You can choose three different methods to deploy the demo services and setup the service mesh:
+Two methods are provided to deploy the demo services and setup the service mesh:

 - Helm Chart
-- Kubernetes Operator
 - OpenShift Template

 But first you need to create a namespace for the services and tell Istio to start monitoring this namespace by adding it to the [Member Roll](https://docs.openshift.com/container-platform/4.5/service_mesh/service_mesh_install/installing-ossm.html#ossm-member-roll-create_installing-ossm).